undoLogic/setupCase-boilerplate/README.md

 ->add(new AccessMiddleware())
 ```

-3. And below that function (in Application.php) add this function:
+3. In the same page (application.php) add this function BELOW:
+NOTE: Make sure you import the required classes after you paste
 ```php
 protected function getAuthenticationService() : AuthenticationService {